andrewdesanti/pythonChatPrototype/README.md

 On runtime you will be asked to provide the server's IP address and port number along with a chosen nickname for the session.
 Upon a successful connection, the server will send the new client a confirmation messages containing their nickname as well as a list of commands.
 The client can then type a message to be sent to the server as well as all connected clients.
 Keep in mind a client will recieve their own messages and all recieved messages will be colored purple.
 ### Commands:
 There are several commands available for the clients to use.
 Keep in mind the server's response to these commands will be visable to all connected clients.
--!clients : This command sends a list of all currently connected client Nicknames -!about : This command sends a short blurb about the chatroom and a link to this GitHub page.
+- !clients : This command sends a list of all currently connected client Nicknames
+- !about : This command sends a short blurb about the chatroom and a link to this GitHub page.
--!motd: This command sends the Message of the Day provided by the server at its start.
+- !motd: This command sends the Message of the Day provided by the server at its start.
--!quit: This command will cleanly disconnect the client from the server
+- !quit: This command will cleanly disconnect the client from the server